Legal Advice for Compensation Insurance Claims & TPD Payouts

 3. Product Liability Claim

 Product liability claims involve being injured by a defective or faulty product, and your compensation amount could include medical expenses, lost wages, pain and suffering.
-To win a claim for product liability, you must prove that the manufacturer or supplier of the product was negligent in its design, manufacture or marketing process.
+To have a successful product liability claim, you must prove that the manufacturer or supplier of the product was negligent in its design, manufacture or marketing process.

 4. Psychological Injury Claim

-Psychological injuries can be just as devastating as physical injuries.
-If someone else has caused you psychological distress, you may be entitled to claim common law damages.
-Your mental illness compensation payout would rely on the following:
+If someone else has caused you psychological distress due to their negligence, you may be entitled to claim common law damages.

 What is the definition of a damage claim?